codenize-tools/cronicle/index.md

 Hosts definition file is not required.

-If you pass --hosts options, can be defined as follows in Jobfile:
+If you pass --hosts option, can be defined as follows in Jobfile:

 {% highlight ruby %}
 on servers: /any_host/ do # use regexp